 - Injury to the bones, joints, or ligaments

 - Disease (e.g., cancer, meningitis)

 Varying degrees of pain, along with headache and stiffness, are common with soft tissue injuries.
 However, a stiff neck accompanied by high fever, nausea, vomiting, or sensitivity to light could indicate meningitis – a condition that requires immediate medical attention.
-Radiculopathy, or “pinched nerve” refers to symptoms resulting from compression of a nerve root.
-Herniated disc and/or degenerative changes alter the anatomy of the spine, affecting the nerve root branching out from the spinal cord.
+Radiculopathy, or “pinched nerve,” refers to symptoms resulting from the compression of a nerve root.
+Herniated discs and/or degenerative changes alter the anatomy of the spine, affecting the nerve root branching out from the spinal cord.
 When the spinal cord itself is compressed or subjected to infection or disease, the symptoms that result are termed myelopathy.

 Symptoms of radiculopathy include:

 - Pain that radiates to the shoulder, shoulder blade, or down the arm

 - Numbness and/or tingling in the arms or hands

 - Weakness with or without muscle atrophy